CAUT Policy Statement

 iv) The injury that would inure to the relationship by the disclosure of the communication must be greater than the benefit thereby gained for the correct disposal of the litigation2.

-The relationship between a member and their association in the context of a grievance has been held to meet the conditions outlined in 5.2.3 An association can therefore refuse to disclose at an arbitration hearing the contents of discussions or correspondence with the member bringing the complaint forward.
+The relationship between a member and their association in the context of a grievance has been held to meet the conditions to establish litigation privilege.
+Thus, documents prepared for the purpose of actual or contemplated litigation are subject to protection from disclosure.
+An association can therefore resist disclosure an arbitration hearing the contents of discussions or correspondence with the member bringing the complaint forward.

-The association’s duty of fair representation to its members in the handling of grievances, which requires the association act in a manner that is neither arbitrary, discriminatory nor in bad faith, provides a further basis for protecting the confidentiality of members
+The association’s duty of fair representation to its members in the handling of grievances, which requires the association act in a manner that is neither arbitrary, discriminatory nor in bad faith, provides a further basis for protecting the confidentiality of members.
+However, the member will waive any right to confidentiality by bringing forward a duty of fair representation complaint, as the association would not be limited in its defence to what the complainant is prepared to permit by way of disclosure in their communications with the association.
+As in all forms of privilege, the person benefiting from the privilege protection may waive their right.

-The question of whether it is appropriate or necessary for an association to disclose or report a workplace threat depends on the applicable provincial legislation and the circumstances of each particular case.
+In addition to the public interest, the question of whether it is appropriate or necessary for an association to disclose or report a workplace threat may depend on the applicable provincial legislation and the circumstances of each particular case.
 If time permits, the association executive, grievance committee, professional staff and legal counsel may wish to confer on the proper course of action.
 Uncharacteristic statements made in a fleeting fit of anger may or may not trigger the reporting requirement.
-Reporting is advisable if there a clear risk to an identifiable person or group of persons of serious bodily harm or death and the danger is imminent4.
+Reporting is advisable if there a clear risk to an identifiable person or group of persons of serious bodily harm or death and the danger is imminent.

-If a decision is made to breach confidentiality then, subject to reporting requirements in particular jurisdictions:
+a decision is made to compromise confidentiality then, subject to reporting requirements in particular jurisdictions:

 i) the confidential information must be relayed only to the proper authorities (for example a management representative, the police or university security) and to the intended victim; and

-2 John Henry Wigmore, Evidence in Trials at Common Law, vol. 8 (McNaughton rev.)(Boston: Little, Brown and Company, 1961) at page 527.
-This is the “Wigmore Test”, established by the noted American law professor and expert on evidence to determine if legal privilege should extend to a relationship.
-The test was adopted by the Supreme Court of Canada in R. v.
-Fosty 3 S.C.R.
-263 (sub nom.
-R. v.
-Gruenke).
-Note the first criterion - that there must be an assurance that all communications within the relationship will be kept confidential.
+2 This is the “Wigmore Test”, established by the noted American law professor and expert on evidence to determine if legal privilege should extend to a relationship.
+The test was adopted by the Supreme Court of Canada in Slavutych v.
+Baker 1 S.C.R.
+254. Note the first criterion - that there must be an assurance that all communications within the relationship will be kept confidential.